You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 - A stem (that’s the part your keycap sits on)

-You push down, the stem slides, and the spring compresses until metal contacts touch—bam, your keystroke registers.
-Let go, and the spring bounces it back, ready for another round.
+You push down, the stem slides, and the spring compresses until metal contacts touch.
+Bam!
+Your keystroke registers.

 The spring’s strength and stem’s shape decide if a switch feels: